NLnetLabs/dnsi/README.md

 compatible systems such as Rocky Linux.

 You can also build `dnsi` from the source code using Cargo, Rust's build system and package manager.
-Cargo lets you to run `dnsi` on almost any operating system and CPU architecture.
 Refer to the [building](#building) section to get started.

 ### Debian